Habrador/MicrogradCSharp/README.md

 Value[][] inputData = Value.Convert(new [] { new[] { 0f, 0f }, new[] { 0f, 1f }, new[] { 1f, 0f }, new[] { 1f, 1f } });
 Value[] outputData = Value.Convert(new[] { 0f, 1f, 1f, 0f });

-//2 inputs, 3 neurons in the middle layer, 1 output, tanh transfer function MLP nn = new(2, new int[] { 3, 1 }, new Value.AF[] { Value.AF.Tanh, Value.AF.Linear });
+//2 inputs, 3 neurons in the middle layer, 1 output, tanh activation function MLP nn = new(2, new int[] { 3, 1 }, new Value.AF[] { Value.AF.Tanh, Value.AF.Linear });

 //Train